=Revamped: November 7, 2015= My new notes are in bold

 "Don't make fun of that!
 It took all my thinking and research to accomplish!"

 But she didn't press the point.

-They eventually came to the edge of the Arwen Lake, a favorite haunt of water nymphs and freshwater merpeople.
+They eventually came to the edge of Lake Arwen, a favorite haunt of water nymphs and freshwater merpeople.
 Today there was not much activity in the water; everything seemed still.
-The only other people besides themselves were Long Ha, Ahnnie, Eld...and Drizzt (wearing sunglasses!).
+The only other people besides themselves in the area were Lông Hà, Ahnnie, Eld...and Drizzt (wearing sunglasses!).

-Huynh and Val sooned joined their grandfather and sister under a giant willow tree, sitting cross-legged at their grandsire's feet, as was the custom.
+Huỳnh and Val sooned joined Ahnnie under a giant willow tree, sitting cross-legged at their grandsire's feet, as was the custom.